 We do this with software programs called spiders.
 Spiders start by fetching a few web pages, then they follow the links on those pages and fetch the pages they point to; and follow all the links on those pages, and fetch the pages they link to, and so on, until we’ve indexed a pretty big chunk of the web; many billions of pages stored on thousands of machines.”

 When you search a keyword or phrase into Google, how does Google decide which result in its index of web pages should be on the top of the free, organic searches?

 It boils down to a search engine’s algorithm for what makes a good website.
-Whilst Google constantly changes and adapts their process of indexing websites, through educated guesswork and reverse engineering, you can begin to build a picture of the things that Google, and other search engines take into account when deciding what pages are the best match for the search:
+Whilst Google constantly changes and adapts its process of indexing websites, through educated guesswork and reverse engineering, you can begin to build a picture of the things that Google and other search engines take into account when deciding what pages are the best match for the search:

 If someone is searching for ‘car mechanics in Nottingham’ and your page mentions that you are a car mechanic in Nottingham, as well as a relatively consistent frequency of this phrase, you will get ranked.

 If people can’t navigate around your page, it’s probably worth assuming that a search engine software may be unable to successfully trawl through your website.
 If you have long links or a clunky site structure, you may find that it knocks you down the SEO rankings.

 A search engine wants to make sure that its customers find what they’re looking for in a quick and timely manner.
 If your website takes more than 3 seconds to load, your search result may be affected.

 Time spent on your site